Welfare state: United Kingdom

 About the British welfare state, historian Derek Fraser wrote:

 The modern welfare state in the United Kingdom began operations with the Liberal welfare reforms of 1906–1914 under Liberal Prime Minister H. H. Asquith.
-These included the passing of the Old-Age Pensions Act 1908, the introduction of free school meals in 1909, the Labour Exchanges Act 1909, the Development and Road Improvement Funds Act 1909, which heralded greater government intervention in economic development, and the National Insurance Act 1911 setting up a national insurance contribution for unemployment and health benefits from work.
+These included the passing of the Old Age Pensions Act 1908, the introduction of free school meals in 1909, the Labour Exchanges Act 1909, the Development and Road Improvement Funds Act 1909, which heralded greater government intervention in economic development, and the National Insurance Act 1911 setting up a national insurance contribution for unemployment and health benefits from work.

 The People's Budget was introduced by the Chancellor of the Exchequer, David Lloyd George, in 1909 to fund the welfare reforms.
 After much opposition, it was passed by the House of Lords on 29 April 1910.

 The minimum wage was introduced in the United Kingdom in 1909 for certain low-wage industries and expanded to numerous industries, including farm labour, by 1920.
-However, by the 1920s, a new perspective was offered by reformers to emphasize the usefulness of family allowance targeted at low-income families was the alternative to relieving poverty without distorting the labour market.
+However, by the 1920s, a new perspective was offered by reformers to emphasize the usefulness of family allowance targeted at low-income families as the alternative to relieving poverty without distorting the labour market.
 The trade unions and the Labour Party adopted this view.
 In 1945, family allowances were introduced; minimum wages faded from view.
 Talk resumed in the 1970s, but in the 1980s the Thatcher administration made it clear it would not accept a national minimum wage.
 Finally, with the return of Labour, the National Minimum Wage Act 1998 set a minimum of £3.60 per hour, with lower rates for younger workers.
-It largely affected workers in high turnover service industries such as fast food restaurants, and members of ethnic minorities.
+It largely affected workers in high-turnover service industries such as fast-food restaurants, and members of ethnic minorities.